divyaYK/typical-chat/.swm/dev-environment-setup-test.rcc8b1j8.sw.md

 ---
 id: rcc8b1j8
-title: Dev environment setup
+title: Dev environment setup Test
 file_version: 1.1.3
-app_version: 1.13.10
+app_version: 1.13.13
 ---

 To run your local dev environment you will need a few things on your machine.
 Follow the steps below.